-Founded in 1981, Penn-Mar serves nearly 2000 adults with IDD each year through our community living, day learning, customized employment, family and peer supports, and respite programs in Carroll, and Baltimore counties in Maryland, and in southern York county in Pennsylvania.
+Founded in 1981, Penn-Mar serves nearly 2000 adults with IDD each year through our community living, day learning, customized employment, family and peer supports, and respite programs in Maryland and Pennsylvania.

 Penn-Mar’s approach is innovative, person-centered, and successful, and through meaningful employment, community inclusion, and residential choice, the people Penn-Mar supports are empowered to live their best lives.

 What is an IDD?

 Per the National Institutes of Health, intellectual and developmental disabilities (IDDs) are disorders that are usually present at birth and impact a person’s physical, intellectual, and/or emotional development.
 Many of these conditions affect multiple systems.